 Worship Resources For Everyone

-We are still following some aspects of COVID-19 safety.
+We are still following some COVID-19 safety measures.

-The safety measures we follow continue to evolve so be prepared for changes.
+The safety measures we follow will evolve with the situation so be prepared for changes.

-– Saturday 5:00 PM: Live music but with no singing.
-Masks are optional, but recommended.
+…– Saturday 5:00 PM: Live music but with no singing.
+Masks are optional.